Written by Manya Pandey, a contributing writer

 It’s dark, freezing, and lifeless.
 Moreover, it’s swirling with supersonic winds that are capable of turning skyscrapers to dust.

-The wind speeds can reach up to 700 miles per hour – these are more powerful than wind blasts in nuclear explosions.
+The wind speeds on Neptune can reach up to 700 miles per hour – these are more powerful than wind blasts in nuclear explosions.
 Neptune is way more mysterious than you can ever imagine.

 Neptune is named after the Roman god of the sea, as it looks like a big blob of the aqua blue ocean against a black backdrop of starry cosmos.

 Neptune has a lot of methane in its atmosphere.
 Methane is a greenhouse gas that causes global warming because it tends to absorb red and other infrared radiations.
 So when sunlight hits Neptune, all the colours are absorbed except blue, violet and indigo.
 That’s why the planet appears so blue to our eyes.